jacquelynneheiman/Aeries_JacquelynneHeiman/POST_MORTEM.md

   - Researched on the Microsoft Documentation pages and other areas of the web after trial and error didn't work.
   - Reviewed unexpected behavior, inspected why it was occurring and gained understanding on how to resolve it.

 During the course of the project, I would try to resolve issues the way that I thought it might work first.
 If I was unable to figure it out on my own I used Google to find a tatic for overcoming the challenge.
 In most cases, I was able to find an answer quickly.
-Upon solving the issue, I make sure I reviewed what happened and why so that I can understand why it occured as well as how I solved it.
+Upon solving the issue, I made sure I reviewed what happened and why so that I could understand why it occured as well as how I solved it.
 I feel that this is very important because it not only helps me improve my skill as a developer but it makes it less likely that I'll make the same mistake in the future.

 ### What was found to be particularly useful for accomplishing the project?
 I think the most invaluable resource for me while working on this project was the Microsoft Visual Studio documentation.
-I spent a lot of time reading about what I was trying to accomplish.
-I was able to use the documentation to find information on everything I wanted to do.
+I spent time reading about what I was trying to accomplish when I wasn't sure how to accomplish the task.
+I was able to use the documentation to find most of the information on the tasks I wanted to complete.

 ## Project Challenges
 ### What elements of the project went wrong?